maredios/AI-predicting-a-film-s-rating/README.md

 - Use deep learning models to reduce error further

-Why We Did Not Implement These
+Why We Did Not Implement These?

 - Transformer models require heavy computation and long training times beyond project scope.